vanallenlab/beanie-analysis/README.md

 conda env create --file=beanie_analysis_environment.yaml
 ```

-#### Dataset
-The dataset pre-processing scripts are present in the corresponding directory within the data folder.
-Raw and processed data is also available for download within the same repository.

 #### Reproducing Results

 **Simulations** : Run scripts in the following order (replace the location of seed dataset file in create_simulations.py with your own seed data to be used).